The Library is open. See frequently asked questions.

 - When you visit, you will need to show 2 forms of identification that together have your current address, photo and signature.

 You need to follow the Special Collections - Conditions of use when in the Special Collections area.
 These guidelines help us to protect and preserve the Library’s special collections for future generations.

-You're not able to bring any bags into the Special Collections area.
-This includes handbags, camera bags and laptop bags.
-Lockers are available for hire in the Mitchell Library.
+- bags including handbags, camera bags and laptop bags.
+Lockers are available for hire in the Mitchell Library;

 - pens, ink and highlighters.

 You can bring in your own books and materials by completing a form at the Special Collections desk.
 This includes material you've requested from other Library collections.